Gabriel06424/Assignment-Week-4/README.md

 ---
 ## 3. Lead Cluster Waveforms

-The first five waveforms assigned to the 'lead' cluster (cluster 1) are plotted below.
+The waveforms assigned to the 'lead' cluster (cluster 1) are plotted below.
 These waveforms exhibit the characteristic sharp, high-power peak expected from specular reflection off the smooth water surface of open leads.
-The high amplitude (up to 250,000 units) confirms the strong return signal from these features.
+The high amplitude (up to 300,000 units) confirms the strong return signal from these features.

 ![Lead Cluster](lead_cluster.png)